StefanZander/lecture_notes/smw/skript/marp/03_semantic_mediawiki.md

 ---
 # MediaWiki: Syntax

-::::: equalcolumns
+::::: columns
-:::: 1st-column
+:::: single
 ### Content Encoding
-- Wiki pages are formatted hypertext documents
+- Wiki pages are formatted _hypertext documents_
 - Content is encoded in wikitext using a _markdown-like syntax_
 - Wikitext input is converted into HTML output: